Copyright © 2013 jsd

 The scary thing is that a lot of powerful officials seemed to think what Abramoff did was OK.
 For example, before the trial, Rep. Dana Rohrabacher (R-Calif.) said: “I think he’s been dealt a bad hand and the worst, rawest deal I’ve ever seen in my life.
 Words like bribery are being used to describe things that happened every day in Washington and are not bribes”.

-Similarly Abramoff said “Why me?
+Similarly Abramoff asked “Why me?
 What have I done that’s any different than anybody else?”
 Indeed.
 Good question.

 Abramoff said: “Well, I, legally, I didn’t ‘bribe anyone’ but of course I bribed people.
 It goes on everyday.
 Anytime a lobbyist or a lobbyist client conveys a financial interest to a public servant with the interest of that public servant doing something on their behalf, it’s a bribe.
 So I was deeply enmeshed in a system of legalized bribery”.